 Water pans offer great benefits when they’re used properly!
 You can use a water pan to help absorb excess heat, give food an extra boost of smoky flavor, keep cooking temperatures steady, and keep the meat moist.
 If you’re cooking with indirect heat, a water pan can also serve as a heat deflector.

-How Can I Control The Moisture In My Smoker?
+How can I Control the Moisture in a Smoker?

 To control the amount of moisture in your smoker, it’s recommended that you spritz the meat with water or juice once an hour to keep it juicy but also help lock in the smoky flavors.